Resampling-free bootstrap inference for quantiles: Introduction

 Both the Poisson bootstrap and the Bag of little bootstrap enable big data bootstrap inference for quantiles through parallelization.
 In other words, the computational complexity is overcome by efficient and scalable computing.
 The general complexity of the Poisson bootstrap algorithm is of the order of $O(CB)$, where $C$ is the complexity of the estimator calculated in each bootstrap sample (see, e.g., \citealp{Cormen2009} for an introduction to algorithmic complexity).
 For quantiles, most common estimators have complexity of order $O(N)$.
 This follows since most quantile estimators are based on the order statistics for which the complexity is of order $O(N)$ \citep{Cormen2009}, leading to $O(NB)$ for quantile bootstrap.

+Analytical confidence intervals for quantiles have been studied for a long time.
+For the one-sample quantile case, simple exact and distribution-free confidence intervals for population quantiles can be constructed using only order statistics, see for example \citet[p.
+159]{gibbons2014}.
+These approaches unlock one-sample confidence intervals for massive samples, but they are largely absent in experimentation in the tech industry.
+A likely reason is that these approaches do not directly extend to the two-sample difference-in-quantile case.

 The focus of this paper is to reduce the complexity of Poisson confidence intervals (CIs) for quantiles and difference-in-quantiles type estimators.
 Specifically, the properties of the Poisson distribution and quantile estimators based on order statistics are used to simplify the problem.
-These properties are, to the best of our knowledge, previously unexplored for this purpose.
-It is shown that, for one-sample problems, the Poisson bootstrap CIs can be obtained directly from the order statistics of the original sample -- without any resampling -- thereby reducing the complexity from $O(NB)$ to $O(N)$.
-Furthermore, for two-sample difference-in-quantile estimators, it is sufficient to sample order statistics from the original samples according to a known probability distribution.
-This implies that is is sufficient to order the sample once, and then sample order statistics from that.
+We note that for one-sample problems our approach exactly reproduces the exact order-statistic-based confidence intervals such as those described by e.g. \citet[~p.159]{gibbons2014}.
+We then show that our approach, as opposed to the exact CIs, can be easily extended to simplify the two-sample confidence interval problem.
+Specifically it is shown that, for two-sample difference-in-quantile estimators, it is sufficient to sample order statistics from the original samples according to a known probability distribution.
+This implies that it is sufficient to order the sample once, and then sample order statistics from the ordered sample.
 This reduces the computational complexity from $O(NB)$ to $ O(\max(N\log(N),B))$.
-These findings lets us perform non-parametric Poisson bootstrap inference for quantiles and difference-in-quantiles estimators for almost arbitrarily large data sets.
+These findings let us perform non-parametric Poisson bootstrap inference for difference-in-quantiles estimators for almost arbitrarily large data sets.

 The rest of this paper is structures as follows.
-Section \ref{sec:intro_poi_boot} gives a short overview of traditional Poisson bootstrap for quantiles.
-Section \ref{sec:resampling_free_boot} introduces the main contribution of the paper, resampling-free Poisson bootstrap for quantiles.
-Section \ref{sec:approximating_with_binom} presents a practical approximation that simplifies implementation of the resampling-free Poisson bootstrap, including Monte Carlo simulation evidence for the theoretical results toghether with empirical comparisons of speed and memory consumption of the new bootstrap algorithm as compared to the traditional Poisson bootstrap algorithm.
+Section \ref{sec:AOS-CI}, gives a brief introduction to analytical exact CIs based on order statistics.
+Section \ref{sec:intro_poi_boot} gives a short overview of traditional Poisson bootstrap for quantiles and difference-in-quantiles.
+Section \ref{sec:resampling_free_boot} introduces the first contribution of the paper, resampling-free Poisson bootstrap for quantiles.
+Section \ref{sec:two-sample-extension} presents the extension to the difference-in-quantiles CIs together with Monte Carlo evidence of the coverage.
 Finally, Section \ref{sec:disc} concludes the paper.